Pet therapy is a relatively new phenomenon, used to help those with physical as well as mental health problems. We investigate the health benefits.

-In the past we used other types of animals as methods of transport or for hunting but, now-a-days, the unconditional love we have for our pets brings us personal growth and reduced stress levels through the chance to care for another creature.
+The unconditional love we have for our pets brings us personal growth and reduced stress levels, through the chance to care for another creature.

-Not only that, studies using measures such as heart rate and skin temperature show subjective feelings of stress are lessened following time spent with pets.
+What's more, studies using measures such as heart rate and skin temperature have shown that subjective feelings of stress are lessened following time spent with pets.

-To assess the effect pet therapy could have on patients suffering with orthopaedic problems - think knee and hip surgery - researchers compared standard physiotherapy with pet therapy on 62 people as part of post-operative rehabilitation.
+To assess the effect pet therapy could have on patients suffering with orthopaedic problems, such as knee and hip surgery, researchers compared the effect of standard physiotherapy with pet therapy on 62 people as part of post-operative rehabilitation.

 Spending time in hospital as a child can be tough, for both the children and their families.
-So, it's important that some semblance of normality is included in hospital life, and this can be achieved with both play and pet therapy.
+For this reason it is important that some semblance of normality is included in hospital life, and this can be achieved with both play and pet therapy.

-Aiming for 10,000 steps a day is a lot easier if you have a pet that needs exercise!
-Not only that, getting about with your pet encourages your social side, with research showing 40% of dog owners are more likely to make friends.
+Aiming for 10,000 steps a day is a lot easier if you have a pet that needs exercise.
+Not only that, getting about with your pet encourages your social side, with research showing that 40% of dog owners are more likely to make friends.

-This is down - one study says - to four out of five dog owners chatting to fellow walkers whilst out rambling.4 Most of us find pets are an easy subject to bond over and pet lovers tend to be open to telling stories about their favourite companions.
+According to one study, this is down to four out of five dog owners chatting to fellow walkers.4 Most of us find that pets are an easy subject to bond over, and pet lovers tend to be open to telling stories about their favourite companions.